Dr. Desley Whisson

 Field work has been completed, and analysis of recordings is about to commence.
 The effort was undertaken in November and December 2015 when koala breeding activity and frequency of vocalizations were at their peak.

-In each of four sites, a Song Meter SM3 programmed to record continuously between 8pm and 2am each night for four weeks was deployed.
+In each of four sites, a Song Meter SM3 was deployed and programmed to record continuously between 8pm and 2am each night for four weeks.
 A standard visual survey for koalas showed that densities ranged from 2.0 to 7.7 koalas/hectare per site.

 The SM3 recordings now need to be analyzed to determine if the frequency of vocalizations is related to koala density.
 The Acoustic Biodiversity Monitoring Laboratory at the Queensland University of Technology (research.ecosounds.org) has generously offered to assist with this part of the project.